LiheYoung/UniMatch/README.md

 ### Cityscapes

-Results are obtained by DeepLabv3+ based on ResNet-50 and ResNet-101.
+Results are obtained by DeepLabv3+ based on ResNet-50/101.
 We reproduce U<sup>2</sup>PL results on ResNet-50.

 **Note: the results differ from our arXiv-V1 because we change the confidence threshold from 0.95 to 0, and change the ResNet output stride from 8 to 16.
 Therefore, it is currently more efficient to run.**